Lo Mein. Delicious long egg noodles stir fried with an assortment of colorful vegetables in a delicious savory sauce! So quick and simple!

-- Snow peas: these add a bold green color, crunch and additional fibre.
-You may also substitute with snap peas.
+- Snow peas: or substitute with snap peas.

 - Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil.
 Avoid olive oil, coconut oil or any heavy scented oils.